 The Webster-Kirkwood Times began publishing weekly on Friday, April 13, 1984.
 Everyone’s favorite “Hometown Newspaper” now serves residents living in Webster Groves, Kirkwood, Shrewsbury, Oakland, Des Peres, Warson Woods, Glendale and Rock Hill.

-Two original owners remain from the early years: Publisher Dwight Bitikofer and Editor-in-Chief Don Corrigan.
-They now oversee a staff of more than 25 employees.
+Two original owners remained from the early years: Publisher Dwight Bitikofer and Editor-in-Chief Don Corrigan.
+They had overseen a staff of more than 25 employees.

 Residents in the circulation area receive their papers free of charge, tossed on their lawns every Thursday evening, in time to read the latest news over coffee on Friday morning.
 A large number of newspapers are also placed each week in stores and restaurants, making available copies to those who live outside of the distribution area.

 On April 4, 1986, Webster-Kirkwood Times, Inc. grew its successful company with the addition of a second newspaper — Gravois-Watson Times — that targeted 30,000 readers in the Crestwood, Sunset Hills, Affton and Sappington areas.